hossain434/nightwatch_sample_example/README.md

 }

 5. Please note that if we run npm test  now it will spit out an error since Nightwatch requires nightwatch.json or nightwatch.conf.json.
-6. Here we have test folder directory ( i.e tests, the name can be anything ), webdriver properties ( like path, port etc.), and desired capabilities with a default value.
+6. In nightwatch.json, we have test folder directory ( i.e tests, the name can be anything ), webdriver properties ( like path, port etc.), and desired capabilities with a default value.
 {
   "src_folders": ["tests"],
   "webdriver": {